PrimaveraDeveloper/lithium/dir/common/specs/tbx-spec-2.0.md

 ## Reminders Strategy

-The taskbox microservice allows creating reminders by Api and by the client.
+The taskbox microservice allows creating reminders by Api and client.

 **What is a reminder!?
 How this works?!**